 Open Ports 25 and 80 are listening on the server and are allowed through the Firewall.

 Closed Port 443 is not listening on the server but is allowed through the Firewall.

 All other Ports Filtered: this indicates the firewall is blocking all the other ports.

-Now that you have an understanding of what a port scanner is you can jump over to our Online Nmap Scan testing page and run a port scan against your IP address.
-The advantage of using our server is that it is external facing to your network and see’s what any other external attacker on the Internet will see.
-You can install Nmap yourself and run it against your network, you will likely see a different result to that of the external facing scan.
+Now that you have an understanding of what a port scanner is you can jump over to our Online Nmap Scan testing page and run a port scan.
+The advantage of using our server is that it is external facing to your network and will see what any other external attacker on the Internet will see.
+You can also install Nmap yourself and run it against your network, you will likely see a different result to that of the external facing scan.